Stefan Gruber: Slide Rule (2003–2010)

 Slide Rule Digital Players hosts a community of comics makers who want their comics to be experienced as performance.
 Gruber and fellow comic makers built Powerpoint presentations with live dialogue and scores.
 Adaptations include versions of the mini comics Duck Lessons, Viking Eggling, Kometes and many more.

 Flipbooks

 In 2010, Gruber drew six different 102 page tape bound hand assembled Flipbooks.
 They continue to sell these at their performances and showcases.

 Murals

 Both Worlds is a triptych mural installation in Seattle's Cal Anderson Park, painted in the summer of 2012 for the Sound Transit Art Program (STart).
 According to the STart blog, the "wall is meant to be a cartoon place where characters from Stefan's previous films can go to relax."

 Music

 In the mid-nineties, Gruber was involved in a band called Soapy Grapes, which consisted of high school friend Rosten Woo and Gruber's then seven-year-old cousin, Hannah Burney.
-Gruber maintains the music on his site.
+Gruber maintains the music on their site.